SeargeDP/SeargeSDXL/README.md

 # Installing and Updating

+**Note:** Before using the workflow, you may have to run the command `python.exe -m pip install opencv-python` once in the `python_embeded` folder of ComfyUI to install a required python dependency.

 ## Recommended Installation of the Test Version

 - Download and unpack the latest test release from the [Searge SDXL CivitAI page](https://civitai.com/models/111463) or